UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

 8. Click **OK**.

-## Update the local gateway IPs in Azure Stack Hub and public Azure
+## Update the local gateway address spaces and IPs in Azure Stack Hub and public Azure

-To establish the connection you will need to identify the public IPs that you created in Azure Stack Hub and public Azure, and then update both local gateways.
+To establish the connection you will need to identify the address spaces and public IPs that you created in Azure Stack Hub and public Azure, and then update both local gateways.

 ### Update the local gateway address spaces and IPs in public Azure

-1. In the Azure Stack Hub portal, select the virtual network you created.
-Navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
-Make a note of the address space.
+1. In the Azure Stack Hub portal, navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
+Select the virtual network you created make a note of the address space.

  2. Navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.
-Select the VPN connection you created in [Create the VPN connection in public Azure](#create-the-vpn-connection-in-public-azure).
-You can find this in the *Virtual network gateway* section.
-Make a note of the public IP.
-You can find this in the *Virtual network gateway* section.
+Select the VPN connection you created in [Create the VPN connection in Azure Stack Hub](#create-the-vpn-connection-in-azure-stack-hub).
+Make a note of the public IP which you can find this in the *Virtual network gateway* section.

     ![VPN connection public IP](images/azs-browser-site-to-site-vpn-connection-public-ip.png)